Shumaila-sayed/Shumaila-sayed/README.md

-## I am self taught front-end developer.
+## Hey there, I am self taught front-end developer.

  - Currently learning DSA with Java ✍️
  - Building websites using HTML and CSS 💻